Once you have created the Sample Type

 - Confirm that the Sample Type is set correctly.

 - Use the Template button to download a template file showing the expected data structure for the type.
+Note that any "File" fields will be omitted.

 - A checkbox is provided to Update data for existing samples during this file import.
+Learn more below.

 - When checked, you can include data for samples that already exist in the system.